kingwixly/Multi-Missile/README.md

 The IRIS-T (also known as AIM-2000) is a premier, compact, high performance combat air-to-air missile.
 It performs highly, it is incredibly quick, and it is exceptionally maneuverable.
 Its flare resistance outperforms the AIM-9X with state-of-the-art IIR capabilities.
 The AIM-2000 boasts a 17km max range, a max speed of mach ~4 at sea level.

 AIM-160X SADM:
 The SADM is a long-range, kinetic interception and assault missile used in anti-aircraft roles.
 It is renowned for its cheap price, low weight, tiny size, and high speed profile.
 It is capable of near mach-3 flight, and can be fired in devastating barrages.
-Aside from this, it features a unique dual-mode seeker that primarily uses ARH, but switches to an IR fallback if the target is in range and still can be targeted to avoid complete loss of targets.
+Aside from this, it features a unique dual-mode seeker that primarily uses ARH, but switches to an IR fallback if the target is in range and still can be targeted to avoid complete loss of targets. * The dual-seeker mode is not in the latest bundles.

 GBU-38 JDAM (Mk82) 500lb:
 An older American 500lb (230kg) guided munition designed for mission use.
 Surprisingly, it is still relevant today.